ranjancse26/AutomatedWebscraper/README.md

 # Important
-Please make sure to following the below pre-requisite and update the appSettings.json
+Please make sure to follow the below pre-requisite and update the appSettings.json

 # Prerequisite: